-If positions are not filled on March 30, 2022, additional applications will be considered until all positions are filled.
+If positions are not filled on March 30, 2023, additional applications will be considered until all positions are filled.

-Applicants, please email your required application materials in electronic form our Administrative Assistant Ms. Phiffany Spruill at phiffany.spruill@va.gov.
+Applicants, please email your required application materials in electronic form our Administrative Assistant Ms. Phiffany Spruill at phiffany.spruill@va.gov and Training Director Dr. Moseby at erica.moseby@va.gov.
 Letters of reference sent via email should be sent from the supervisor's work email address.